StevenKauwe/voice-activated-assistant/README.md

 ## Customization

-To customize actions or add new ones, modify the `VoiceControlledRecorder.register_actions` method.
+To customize actions or add new ones, modify the `actions_config.yml` file.
-Create instances of your action classes and register them with the `ActionController`.
+Updates to the action config will create new instances of your action classes and register them in the `actions_config.yml` file.

+## Settings

+To adjust the application's behavior, modify the `settings_config.yml` file.
+For example, you can change the model ID, enable or disable copying to the clipboard, adjust the maximum audio length, and more.

 ## Logging